-Transfer Your Credits From a 2-Year to 4-Year Degree
+Transfer Your Credits From a Two-Year to Four-Year Degree

-As tuition costs for 4-year colleges continue to rise, 2-year community colleges have become a feasible path towards completing a Bachelor’s degree.
-In fact, according to a recent survey, 60% of all community college students will transfer from community colleges to 4-year colleges to complete their Bachelor’s degrees.
-At Marist College, our reputation for delivering a high-quality education is second-to-none, and for students transferring credits from a community college, we make it easier than ever to enroll.
-Here’s what you need to know about transferring credits to Marist College.
+As tuition costs for four-year colleges continue to rise, two-year community colleges have become a feasible path towards completing a Bachelor's degree.
+In fact, according to a recent survey, 60 percent of all community college students will transfer from community colleges to four-year colleges to complete their bachelor's degrees.
+At Marist, our reputation for delivering a high-quality education is second-to-none, and for students transferring credits from a community college, we make it easier than ever to enroll.
+Here's what you need to know about transferring credits to Marist.

 How to Transfer Credits from a Community College

-Ready Transfer Your Community College Credits to Marist?
+Ready to Transfer Your Community College Credits to Marist?